PuTTY - World's Most Popular Free SSH Client

 - No scripting support, but can be used together with WinSCP.

 The main feature of the product is the terminal window.
 It has good terminal emulation, good configurability, and good support for different cryptographic algorithms.
+SSH, telnet, and plain TCP/IP protocols are supported.

 The user interface does not include an integrated file transfer client.
 However, command-line tools called